An Advance WordPress User Login Plugin

 🔔 Staying On Top Of WordPress Login Notifications

 In contrast to registration forms, the Submission Activity Tracker in second column now represents the login events via the plugin, with user details.
-Because these events do not have equivalent submission pages, the items in the list are not clickable.
+Because these events do not have simi submission pages, the items in the list are not clickable.

 The Build Section